holochain/docs-pages/src/pages/references/enable-holo.md

 Holo makes use of multi-tenant conductors to provide functionality typically expected of traditional web applications.
 Each conductor runs applications belonging to multiple users.

-By default, Holo will run **read-only cells** of deployed applications **under each host's agent** in addition to any user cells.
+If the application allows it, Holo will run **read-only cells** of deployed applications **under each host's agent** in addition to any user cells.
 These cells serve two purposes:

 #### Providing high-uptime nodes